6 Ways to Get Paid for Saving Money

 3. Earn Bonuses for Setting Aside Money in Savings Accounts

 Many banks and credit unions have cash incentives for customers who commit to saving.
 For example, BBVA Compass matches a percentage of transfers from a checking account to a savings account; you can earn up to $250 per year through the Build My Savings program.
 Bank of America also contributes up to $250 through its Keep the Change program.
+Citizens Bank has a CollegeSaver savings account that gives a one-time $1,000 bonus when your child reaches 18 if you make minimum monthly deposits.

 4. Get Cash for Opening and Funding an Investment Account